tech-AK/Engineering-Secure-Generative-Agents/README.md

 ## Repository Structure
-* **docs**: Contains the images for this readme and our report.
+* **docs**: Contains the images for this README and our report.
 * **public**: Contains all public server resources, such as character images, tilesets, index.html and so on.
-* **Security_analysis**: Contains Jupyter notebooks used to evaluate the security of our playground.
+* **security_analysis**: Contains Jupyter notebooks used to evaluate the security of our playground.
 (This folder is not needed for the web application itself.)
 * **server-files/pdfs**: Contains different research papers that are stored in a document vector store.
 You can add or remove PDF files from this folder without restrictions; the server will automatically detect and process them at startup.
 * **src**: Contains all source code files in TypeScript used to build the corresponding JavaScript files that run on our server.
 The folder contains three subfolders:
   * **client**: all source code that runs on the client, i. e., the code is served to the client and thus, publicly available and accessible by the users.
 We use [Phaser](https://phaser.io/) on the client-side, which reduces the manual effort required for the visualization of the characters, map design, etc. You can see error messages related to the client-side in the dev console in the browser.